protonet/mobile/README.md

 -----------
 These things are not needed if you just want to do some basic development:

-RUNNNING TESTS
+RUNNNING JS UNIT TESTS
 ==============

-If you want to run our whole testsuite you'll need to add a vhost:

-    rabbitmqctl add_vhost /test
-    rabbitmqctl set_permissions -p /test guest ".*" ".*" ".*"
+Start the server and go to /unittest

 COMPILING THE FLASH SOCKET:
 =====================